MakeSchool-Tutorials/Intro-Clock-App-Swift3/P01-Exploring-Xcode/content.md

 slug: exploring-xcode
 ---

-Great!
-So far, your screen should look something like this:
+Your screen should look something like this:

 ![The Xcode window](./assets/xcode-window.png)